-E e Months nded 30, 2006 Three M End June 30 ed Nine Months Ended June 30, 2006 En Months ded 80, 2005
+Three Months Ended June 30, 2006 Nine Months Ended June 30, 2006 Nine Months Ended June 30, 2005

 Recorded Music \$ 3 \$ 6 \$ 7 \$ 12

 Music Publishing 1 1 2

-Corporate expenses 1 1 2 4 4
+Corporate expenses 1 2 4 4

-Total \$ \$ 4 9 \$ 12 \$ 18
+Total \$ 4 \$ 9 \$ 12 \$ 18

-Certain of the stock options and restricted shares of common stock awarded by the Company vest upon the occurrence of a 3x liquidity event, which is defined with respect to the awards as the occurrence of an event that implies an aggregate value for the equity held by the Investor Group of 3x its initial value, as adjusted for prior dividends or other returns of capital received.
-In April 2006, the 3x liquidity event, as defined, occurred, which resulted in the vesting of 1,169,932 shares of restricted common stock awarded to or purchased by employees of the Company and 516,719 stock options awarded to employees of the Company.
-In addition, the Company paid out accrued dividends owed to restricted stockholders of \$1.3 million upon the occurrence of the 3x liquidity event and the subsequent vesting of their restricted shares.
+Certain of the stock options and restricted shares of common stock of Parent awarded by the Company vest upon the occurrence of a 3x liquidity event, which is defined with respect to the awards as the occurrence of an event that implies an aggregate value for the equity held by the Investor Group of 3x its initial value, as adjusted for prior dividends or other returns of capital received.
+In April 2006, the 3x liquidity event, as defined, occurred, which resulted in the vesting of 1,169,932 shares of restricted common stock of Parent awarded to or purchased by employees of the Company and 516,719 stock options awarded to employees of the Company.
 In accordance with the requirements of FAS 123(R), the Company recognizes the compensation for these awards over the employee's requisite service period.
 Accordingly, there is no impact of this event to the Company's statement of operations for the three- and nine-month periods ended June 30, 2006.